 - Trips to the bathroom after eating, often to throw up

-Psychological or emotional symptoms of anorexia can include the following:
+Psychological or emotional symptoms of anorexia can include:2,4

 - Depression